IADR/AADOCR Award, Fellowship, and Grant Recipient Selection Policy and Procedures

 - The Chair determines that there are sufficient qualified candidates who meet the award criteria to proceed.

-- On behalf of the Chair, the Awards, Fellowships and Grants Coordinator provides these instructions plus the link to the online awards submission site to all committee members.
+- On behalf of the Chair, the Assistant Manager, Awards, Fellowships, & Grants provides these instructions plus the link to the online awards submission site to all committee members.

-- A Video Conference Call (Zoom or similar) is conducted to select the recipient(s) and to discuss any issues, concerns about scoring or close applicant scores.
+- A Video Conference Call (Zoom or similar) is conducted to select the recipient(s) and to discuss any issues, concerns about scoring or close applicant scores if the Committee deems necessary.

 - Final Committee Chair reports are submitted to the appropriate IA/AA Board Governance Committee for approval.